bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 classic and fundamental sorting algorithms and learned about how to go about evaluating their respective runtimes and performance.
-This Sprint Challenge aims to assess your comfort with these topics through exercises that build on the data structures you implemented and the algorithmic intuition you've started to build up.
+This Sprint Challenge aims to assess your comfort with these topics through exercises that build on the algorithmic intuition you've started to build up.

 ## Instructions